gconnect/cartdev-kit/README.md

 Replace myapp with the desired name of your project.
 This command will prompt you to select a template and configure the project settings.

 ### CLI Options:
-View available command-line options and flags by running  cartesi-app --help or cartesi-app create --help
+View available command-line options and flags by running  `cartesikit --help` or `cartesikit create --help`

 # Supported Templates
 A more comprehensive doc for each of the supported templates will be provided soon.